Orchextra/orchextra-android-sdk/README.md

 ### Customizing Image recognition Activity

-As you can see image recognition Activity is using Orchextra like ascpect, but don't worry, you can customize all the following details:
+As you can see image recognition Activity is using Orchextra like ascpect, but don't worry, you can customize almost everything, take care of the following details:

 #### Image Resources:
  - `ox_close_button`: close button, "x" by default, it allows to use an Android XML `selector` resource

 #### Colors:
 - `ir_color_primary `: main color for _Activity_ _ToolBar_.
 Default is `color_primary`